 One of the most important considerations in successful office interior design is the use of natural light.
 A lack of natural light impacts mood and productivity, yet it is too often overlooked.
 There are numerous amounts of studies that show how natural light improves productivity and employee well-being and reduces the amount of complaints like eye fatigue and headaches.
 Perhaps it’s time to cut the glare from the lights and make use of windows, skylights and glass divisions.

 Even when budgets are tight, it’s important to avoid budget furniture.
 With so many hours spent in the office, cheap chairs and desks will soon show signs of wear.
 There are also health benefits associated with spending just a little bit more, with back pain, general discomfort and lack of productivity all associated with uncomfortable chairs.

-The usual advice is to keep the walls neutral, but when you’re spending eights hours in the office a day, why not treat them to a little colour?
+Add some colour The usual advice is to keep the walls neutral, but when you’re spending eights hours in the office a day, why not treat them to a little colour?
 Orange and reds help to boost energy, pale blue can improve focus and green can make your team feel comfortable, calm and efficient.